 3. Watch the sun rise over the Castillo de San Salvador de la Punta.

-On our final morning in Havana, we rose early and walked down to the Malecón to watch the sunrise.
-Relatively few people were out and about, and the morning was peaceful.
+The Malecón is the perfect place to watch the sunrise.
+On our last morning in Havana, we got up early to catch the sunrise, and it was one of the best things we did while we were there.
+There were relatively few people were out and about, and the morning was peaceful.
 We observed two fishermen getting an early start on their day, along with a couple pelicans doing some fishing of their own.
-The castle and lighthouse make a beautiful silhouette for amazing travel photos.
+The Castillo de la Real Fuerza (Havana Castle of the Royal Force) and Farro Castillo del Morro (lighthouse) make a beautiful silhouette for amazing travel photos.

 4. Get your picture taken with John Lennon.